inthirakumaaran/BadWeatherFinder/README.md

 * [2] Darksky weather API: https://darksky.net/dev/docs

 **To Run:**
-1. Go to API config file in app directory and insert your api keys(optional)
+1. Go to API config file in app directory and insert your api keys(optional).
-2. Go to the root file
+2. Go to the root file.
-3. Type "ballerina run app" to start the application
+3. Type "ballerina run app" to start the application.
-4. Enter the start address and destination address
+4. Enter the start address and destination address.
-5. Select the mode from given option
+5. Select the mode from given option.
-6. For available routes weather prediction will be shown
+6. For available routes weather prediction will be shown.
-7. If needed journey can be delayed and new weather prediction for that period can be seen
+7. If needed journey can be delayed and new weather prediction for that period can be seen.

+**Example**

+see [Example](Example.md) for sample queries and responses.